Chapter 12:

 “Nothing ahead.
 Keep moving.”

-Step by careful step, the trio pushed through the fog.
+Step by careful step, the trio pushed through the fog, weaving between shadows that seemed to reach out.

 Akira’s voice cut through the haze.